IBM-Cloud/DevOps-Services-Docs/docs/deploy_ext/index.md

       <ul><li><code>good</code></li>
       <li><code>danger</code></li>
       <li><code>info</code></li></ul>
-    This variable applies to both HipChat and Clack notification colors.
+    This variable applies to both HipChat and Slack notification colors.
 If you specify <code>NOTIFICATION_COLOR</code>, you do not need to specify <code>HIP_CHAT_COLOR</code> or <code>SLACK_COLOR</code>.</td>
     <td>Optional: Specify the background color and the left-side border color of both HipChat and Slack notifications.
-If you set <code>NOTIFICATION_COLOR</code>, you do not need to specify when you call the script below.
+If you set <code>NOTIFICATION_COLOR</code>, you do not need to specify when you call the following script.
      <p><code>-l notification_level</code></p> </td>
   </tr>
   <tr>